244.052 Sex offenders; notice.

 Subd.
-4. Law enforcement agency; disclosure of information to public. (a) The law enforcement agency in the area where the sex offender resides, expects to reside, is employed, or is regularly found, shall disclose to the public any information regarding the offender contained in the report forwarded to the agency under subdivision 3, paragraph (f), if the agency determines that disclosure of the information is relevant and necessary to protect the public and to counteract the offender's dangerousness.
+4. Law enforcement agency; disclosure of information to public. (a) The law enforcement agency in the area where the sex offender resides, expects to reside, is employed, or is regularly found, shall disclose to the public any information regarding the offender contained in the report forwarded to the agency under subdivision 3, paragraph (f), that is relevant and necessary to protect the public and to counteract the offender's dangerousness, consistent with the guidelines in paragraph (b).
 The extent of the information disclosed and the community to whom disclosure is made must relate to the level of danger posed by the offender, to the offender's pattern of offending behavior, and to the need of community members for information to enhance their individual and collective safety.

-(b) The law enforcement agency shall consider the following guidelines in determining the scope of disclosure made under this subdivision:
+(b) The law enforcement agency shall employ the following guidelines in determining the scope of disclosure made under this subdivision: